propalparolnapervom/REPO/GIT/GIT Commands.md

 ```

 Now you can checkout a specific tag:

+(you will be on a branch named after the revision number of tag - so probable use next step instead)
 ```
 git checkout tags/<tag_name>
 ```

-Even better, checkout and create a branch
+OR: checkout and create a branch

-(otherwise you will be on a branch named after the revision number of tag):

 ```
 git checkout tags/<tag_name> -b <branch_name>
 ```